wooogler/assets/03_Communication.md

 Everyone in the lab should create a professional web presence. (the worst possible case, LinkedIn but yes, it is the worst) - the lab that I used to be part of required everyone to create a personal website and I thought it was really good idea for students to create a website. (not the one for personal use but for the professional use) Cuz Websites can have something that your resume cannot (multimedia, images, other relevant links) - Please consider making one - it can be simple.

 If you are a PhD student and do not have a website, that's a big problem.
 (Once you have websites and then I can start to link those from mine --> which gives you extra visibility --> extra opportunities)

-Echolab at Virginia Tech utilizes Microsoft Teams as the platform for conducting online meetings.
-This practice ensures that all virtual communications and collaborations are centralized within a single, accessible tool, facilitating efficient and organized interactions among team members.
-Install the Microsoft Teams software and be familiar with it.
-It has many convenience functions (sharing screen, whiteboard, recording, etc.).

-Echolab uses Microsoft Teams for online meetings.